I have a lot of favorite TV moments, mostly involving soap operas. Especially watching Laura come back from the dead.

 What I do remember is Luke being sworn in as mayor and then returning alone to his big mayoral mansion (?) and wandering alone onto the balcony with a bottle of champagne.
 Although he should be celebrating, he is melancholy.
-Suddenly he gazes out at the wide expanse of lawn—the same lawn on which he and Laura had been married years before—only to glimpse on the grass, far below, the very wife whose presence he (and his hollow heart) is still so desperately missing.
+His love is gone, his victory meaningless.
+And then, suddenly, he gazes out at the wide expanse of lawn—the same lawn on which he and Laura had been married years before—only to glimpse on the grass, far below, the very wife whose presence he (and his hollow heart) is still so desperately missing.

 He stops.
 Stares.
 Sets down the bottle.
 Stares some more.
 Oh no, her back is turned, she's walking away, she's walking away!

 He says nothing.
 Turns and slips.
 Runs.
 Scrambles down the steps, onto the lawn.
 She's almost gone...

 Well, you can go watch it on Youtube if you want.
 Elizabeth Taylor is in the flashback at the beginning, looking glossy.